scryptic86/gibon/README.md

-A work-in-progress pastebin application in GoLang based on IPFS.
+A work-in-progress HTTP-accessible pastebin service in GoLang, storage backed by IPFS.

-Very simple HTTP server and IPFS storage for now
+Very very simple for now.